manuelen12/cloudemotion-new/wordpress/wp-content/plugins/amo-team-showcase/readme.txt

 5. List of all team members.
 Admin view.

 == Changelog ==
+= 1.1.4 =
+* FIXED – Increased CSS z-index value for info panel modal and MagnificPopup overlay.
+For websites with sticky menu, with big z-index values.
+* FIXED – Additional JS fix to prevent conflicts with MagnificPopup.
+* FEATURE/FIXED – Now plugin clears/removes all jQuery events for member &lt;a&gt; tags and &lt;ul&gt; container on thumbnail init, to prevent bugs.
+Can be disabled in plugin options.
+* FEATURE – Added new shortcode and widget parameter "orderby" to order members by: date (default), title, modification date, and random order.
+Works jointly with "Order" field of member.
+<br>*(13 Dec, 2017)*

+= 1.1.3 =
+* FIXED – Now the info panel will work if the site uses some "scroll-to" JS script / plugin or uses MagnificPopup.js (the latter should be fixed in most cases)
+<br>*(24 Nov, 2017)*

+= 1.1.2 =
+* FEATURE – Ability to use/set custom social icon (PNG image).
+* FEATURE – Ability to change info / link hover icon to a custom image icon.
+* FEATURE – "Order" column for Team Members list, to change order of the members.
+Order field on editing screen works too.
+* FEATURE – Basic support for Polylang and WPML plugins (wpml-config.xml).
+* FEATURE – Option to disable hover effect on member thumbnail.
+* FIXED – Bootstrap.js conflict (backend).
+* DEV – Some code refactoring.
+* DEV – Changed HTML structure and CSS classes of member thumbnails (frontend), to fix and prevent bugs.
+<br>*(19 Nov, 2017)*

 = 1.1.0 =
-* FEATURE – Open link in the same browser tab or in new one, for plugin's link post type.
+* FEATURE – Ability to open link in the same browser tab or in new one, for the Link post type.
-* FIXED – Hover animation form member thumbnails in current version of Chrome.
+* FIXED – Hover animation for member thumbnails (Style 1) in current version of Chrome.
 <br>*(10 May, 2017)*

 = 1.0.9 =